-The Department of Labor encourages employers and employees to reduce workplace hazards voluntarily and to develop and improve standards.
+The Department of Labor encourages employers and employees to reduce workplace hazards voluntarily and to develop and improve safety and health programs in all workplaces.

 Such cooperative action would initially focus on the identification and elimination of hazards that could cause death, injury or illness to employees and supervisors.
-On a voluntary basis, employers may request that the DOSH office furnish consultant services to assist the employer in meeting job-site compliance with safety and health
+On a voluntary basis, employers may request that the DOSH office furnish consultant services to assist the employer in meeting job-site compliance with safety and health standards.